 [from ‘Pharmaceutical Advertising Design’ in Graphis issue n° 47, 1953]

-In 1940 Franco Dompé, having just graduated in pharmacology in Pavia, founded his own drugs production company – independent from the pharmaceutical lab tradition of his father and grandfather.
-Today’s ‘Dompé farmaceutici‘ is still based in Milan, via San Martino 12 (a few steps from Franco Grignani’s house) in an imposing building which, at the inauguration of the new factory in 1951, had very modern architectural lines.
+In 1940, after completing his degree in pharmacology at Pavia, Franco Dompé established his independent pharmaceutical production company, deviating from the pharmaceutical laboratory tradition of his father and grandfather.
+Today’s ‘Dompé farmaceutici‘ is still located in Milan, via San Martino 12 (just a few steps from Franco Grignani’s residence), in an imposing building which, at the inauguration of the new factory in 1951, had very modern architectural lines.

-Franco Dompé’s fortune is linked to a careful strategic choice: by investing in the research and development of new medicines, he built a solid knowledge that allowed the company to flourish at the end of the scheme of the absence of patent protection of drugs.
+Franco Dompé’s success is intertwined with a careful strategic choice: by investing in the research and development of new medicines, he built a solid knowledge that allowed the company to flourish at the end of the scheme of the absence of patent protection for drugs.

-In 1947 Franco Grignani became the Artistic Director of ‘Bellezza d’Italia‘, the house organ of Dompé farmaceutici, for which he designed numerous advertisements until 1961, which propelled him onto the stage of international graphics.
+In 1947, Franco Grignani assumed the role of Artistic Director for ‘Bellezza d’Italia‘, the house organ of Dompé farmaceutici, for which he designed numerous advertisements until 1961, significantly contributing to his international recognition in the field of graphics.

-Characterized since the beginning by the excellent photographic quality and by a graphic design of great value, Bellezza d’Italia was born as a bimonthly periodical printed by Alfieri & Lacroix, aiming at a selected public composed mainly of doctors and their families, to whom it had been given for free upon request since 1948.
-The editorial recipe consisted in avoiding topics related to medicine, focusing instead on escapism, providing a mixture of various subjects, from fashion (sometimes with the artistic contribution of Jeanne Grignani) and sport, to art and tourism, with specific attention to the presentation of the natural and artistic beauties of the Italian peninsula (hence the name ‘Bellezza d’Italia’, which literally means ‘Beauty of Italy’), with the aim of gaining the sympathy of the ‘medical class’ and then offering them, in advertising inserts, their pharmaceutical products, but in a non-invasive way:
+Characterized since the beginning by the excellent photographic quality and by a graphic design of great value, Bellezza d’Italia was initially a bimonthly periodical printed by Alfieri & Lacroix, aiming at a select audience primarily consisting of doctors and their families, to whom it had been given for free upon request since 1948.
+The editorial recipe deliberately avoided medical topics, emphasizing escapism.
+The content featured a mix of subjects, including fashion (sometimes with the artistic contribution from Jeanne Grignani), sports, art, and tourism.
+The magazine focused on presenting the natural and artistic beauties of the Italian peninsula, reflecting its name, ‘Bellezza d’Italia’, which literally means ‘Beauty of Italy’.
+The goal was to garner the favour of the ‘medical class’ and subsequently showcase pharmaceutical products in a non-invasive way:

 “Bellezza d’Italia has never talked or will ever talk about the problems of high surgery, high medicine, epidemic, and diseases that are difficult or easy to cure, diagnostics, and other similar topics.
 Bellezza d’Italia wants to be an affectionate serene companion in the doctor’s hours of rest, a glimpse of the world […] that arrives at the doctor’s home every month.”